jboler/ember-data-has-many-query/README.md

 This addon provides a way to query has-many and belongs-to relationships.
 Currently the `DS.RESTAdapter` and the `DS.JSONAPIAdapter` are supported.

+## Versioning

+This addon is targeted at Ember & Ember Data v3.4 LTS

 ## Installation

 `ember install ember-data-has-many-query`